us-irs/va416xx-cpp-base/README.md

 2. Set up build system.
-Depending on the OS and desired build system, you might have to specify the build system explicitely (e.g. with `-G "MinGW Makefiles"` or `-G "Ninja"` on Windows) instead of using the defaults
+Depending on the OS and desired build system, you might have to specify the build system explicitely (e.g. with `-G "MinGW Makefiles"` or `-G "Ninja"` on Windows) instead of using the defaults.
+There are also various build options available.
+See the [cmake](#cmake) section for more information.

    ```sh
    cmake ..